thegreengrape/JoWeb/README.md

-# SEBWEB
+# JOWEB

 ### Info

-Sebweb is a modded version of the Google Search Engine.
-It injects css and html into the search results page and it has a custom home page.
+JoWeb is a metasearch engine.
+It relies on the Google Custom Search Engine, amongst other things in order to function.
 This is still in beta

 ### Why does it exist?

-Sebweb exists because I was bored.
+JoWeb exists because I was bored.

 ### Features